k-stz/config-weaver-operator/notes.md

 this is done via the go cli command in the Makefile: `bin/setup-envtest use <version-to-download> --bin-dir bin/ -p path`

 The package `github.com/k-stz/config-weaver-operator/internal/controller` contians the envtest setup and will thus run envtest as part of the tests.
 The entry point for the tests is `internal/controller/suite_test.go`.
-Which contains `TestControllers` which invokes fucntion enrolling the whole Ginkgo testing process.
+Which contains `TestControllers` which invokes functions enrolling the whole Ginkgo testing process like `RunSpec(...)`.

-`
+Get the Ginkgo cli `go install github.com/onsi/ginkgo/v2/ginkgo`and run the test with it, for example with -v to get a verbose output including the DSL outlines wiht BeforeSuite, AfterSuite and the prose inbetween.

+Run tests with `ginkgo -v`, this calls `go test` under the hood but has more options.

+### Gingko
+- A "spec": refers a test in Ginkgo, in order to differentiate them from the traditional go `testing` package tests.
+- Ginkgo suite: a collection of GInkgo specs in a given package

 ### Write Test
 `internal/controller/suite_test.go` contains a test